BIOC 670 Structural Bioinformatics

-This module will introduce methods and techniques for predicting a proteins structure and function from its sequence.
-Techniques that will be covered include homology modeling, de novo structure prediction, protein-protein docking, predicting function from structure, and protein design.
+This module will introduce modern methods and techniques for protein structure prediction and analysis.
+Techniques that will be covered include homology modeling, de novo structure prediction, protein-protein and protein-ligand docking, and protein design.
 It will consist of nine lectures (1.5 h each), homework assignments and an exam.

 - Algorithms for sequence optimization

 - Integration of experimental and computational techniques in structural genomics projects.
 Protein Data Bank.
 Overview of experimental structure determination: NMR, X-ray crystallography.

 - The taxonomy of protein structure.
 Algorithms for structure comparison and fold classification schemes.

 - Empirical and statistical macromolecular force fields for structure simulation and prediction.

 - The complexity of the protein folding problem; Protein folding simulations.

 - Knowledge-Based Protein Homology Modeling.
 Sequence alignment in the context of structure prediction.

 - Fold recognition approach to structure prediction.
 The ongoing challenge on Critical Assessment of Structure Prediction (CASP): Successes and failures.